 a.
 Although Assistive Technology, ACDV B190, is currently offered through ACDV, it is taught and evaluated by a qualified DSPS faculty member.
 DSPS will include this course in their program review.

 b.
-Through collaboration with DSPS, in the past year we discontinued ACDV B195, Word Processing for Students with Disabilities.
+ACDV B195, Word Processing for Students with Disabilities will be redesigned to respond to requests by students and faculty to meet basic computer literacy needs of BCs general population across disciplines.

 C. How did your outcomes assessment results during the past three years inform your resource requests?
 The results should support and justify resource requests for this year.